guyroutledge/atozcss/_posts/2014-06-05-the-id-selector.md

 ID is a CSS selector that allows the styling of a single unique element.

-There use in CSS is common and often controversial.
+Their use in CSS is common and often a little controversial.

 I personally avoid ID for styling things in CSS but I’m not going to force my personal preferences on you.

-In this video, I will outline some of the reasons why I prefer `class` over `ID`, how CSS specificity works and some tips for writing more modular and reusable code.
+In this video, I will outline some of the reasons why I prefer the `class` selector over `ID`, how CSS specificity works and some tips for writing more modular and reusable code.

 ## Syntax

 Let’s start with the basics and look at how ID can be used to select an element in CSS.

-Given this series of `divs`, if I wanted the third on to be a feature box, I could add an `id` attribute to the HTML as follows.
+Given this series of `divs`, if I wanted the third one to be a feature box, I could add an `id` attribute to the HTML as follows.
 This is a unique identifier, a bit like your passport number or social security number and there can be only one with this value on any given page.